 But not all summer riding locations are open to winter riding, as Hammond Hill, Jenksville, and Oakley Corners state forests do not allow mountain bikes on snow-covered trails.
 Visit our Trails page for more details on each location.

-Winter rides will be announced on our Cycle-CNY email list…subscribe by sending an email to firstname.lastname@example.org.
+Winter rides in our region, and local winter trail conditions, are often announced on our Cycle-CNY email list…subscribe by sending an email to firstname.lastname@example.org.